R data.table and Apple M1 installation on Big Sur supporting openmp multithreading

 3 uniqueN(smpl1, by = c("fctr", "num2")) 570.96ms 596.29ms 1.49 381.48MB 0.119 50 4 33.62s

-data.table functions shows contrudictionary results:
+functions show contrudictionary results:

 -